Printing on glass surfaces can be both a fun DIY project or an original way to promote an already existing business.

 - If your goal is to print images that include one to two colors, the best process is screen printing as it is most suitable for such designs.

 If, however, you intend on making colorful objects, digital printing is best.

 Screen printing is a practical technique for creating bold canvases and artwork, even on darker backgrounds.
 This process is also sometimes called serigraphy or silk screen printing on glass.
 It can be used to print on a number of surfaces, like wood, metal, plastic, and of course-glass.
 It should be kept in mind that in order to print on glass like a professional, a number of steps should be followed:

 - A stencil and a mesh screen are used to create a design of choice.

-- Across said screen ink is being spread with a swab/a squeegee.
+- Across said screen, ink is being spread with a swab, squeegee or paint brush.

 - The stencil blocks and covers certain areas of the glass surface.

-- All the other areas are left open for the ink to seep through.
+- All the other areas are left open for the ink to seep through on to the glass.

 - The ink is then “fired” to adhere to the glass.